yojuna/automate_vfs/README.md

 If slots are available, will send an alert via phone call.

-If not, will keep trying at regular intervals.
+If not, we will keep trying at regular intervals.

 ---